Hair Color Ideas and Inspiration

 Pastel has been trendy for several years, but clementine is a brand-new addition to the family.
 The color (also known as “blorange” for its platinum undertones) sparked heavy debate in the hair community.

 Somewhere between bubblegum and clementine shades lies peach, a pink that’s been tinted with just the slightest hint of orange.
-We know, the line between colors can certainly get muddy.
+We know, the line between colors can undoubtedly get muddy.

 To achieve this shade, we recommend starting with an icy blonde base before melting in the sunshine-y color.
 This color looks best on medium to medium-dark skin tones, acting as a natural complexion brightener.